finos/FDC3/docs/api-bridging/spec.md

 ### Workflows Broken By Disconnects

-Targetted request and request/response workflows may be broken when a Desktop Agent disconnects from the bridge, which bridge implementations will need to handle.
+Targeted request and request/response workflows may be broken when a Desktop Agent disconnects from the bridge, which bridge implementations will need to handle.

 Three types of requests:

 * Fire and forget
 * Requests that require the bridge to collate multiple responses from the bridged Desktop Agents
-* Requests targeted at a specific Desktop Agent
+* Requests targeted at a specific Desktop Agent and will need to be forwarded, by the bridge, to the target Desktop Agent

 The latter two types embody workflows that may be broken by an agent disconnecting from the bridge either before or during the processing of the request.

-Requests that will return error if disconnect occurs
+For requests that require the bridge to collate multiple responses the generic flow will be:

+* bridge will forward request to connected agents
+  * if agent disconnects
+    * bridge timeout will be reached
+    * bridge collates an error/timeout for disconnected agent???

+If an Agent disconnects after the bridge sends the response to the requesting agent, and the requesting agent issues a targeted request to the disconnected Desktop Agent, it will go to the below scenario.

+For requests targeted at a specific Desktop Agent the generic flow will be:

+* bridge will check connected agents
+  * if target Desktop Agent found
+    * bridge forwards the request to target agent
+    * if Desktop Agent disconnects (bridge will update disconnected agents and ignore any response that may come)
+      * bridge timeout will be reached and error will be returned by the bridge
+  * otherwise bridge will send DesktopAgentNotFound error?

-new ErrorEnumeration needed for bridge errors?
+//TODO new ErrorEnumeration needed for bridge errors?

+Requests that pass `AppIdentifier` as an argument - Assumed `AppIdentifier` is for an instance that was running in a Desktop Agent that disconnected

-* `findInstances(app: AppIdentifier)` - AppIdentifier w desktopAgent
+`findInstances(app: AppIdentifier)`
-findIntent - bridge will enforce timeout findIntentByContext - bridge will enforce timeout getAppMetadata - bridge will enforce timeout open - error will be returned raiseIntent - raiseIntentForContext -
+`open(app: AppIdentifier, context?: Context)` `getAppMetadata(app: AppIdentifier)`
+`raiseIntent(intent: string, context: Context, app: AppIdentifier)` `raiseIntentForContext(context: Context, app: AppIdentifier)`

+* Request issued with `AppIdentifier.desktopAgent` - Bridge will reply with AgentNotFound error
+* Request issued without `AppIdentifier.desktopAgent` - Bridge will forward request to all connected agents - AppNotFound will be returned???

+Requests without `AppIdentifier`

+`findIntent(intent: string, context?: Context, resultType?: string)` `findIntentsByContext(context: Context, resultType?: string)` `raiseIntent(intent: string, context: Context)` `raiseIntentForContext(context: Context)`

 Bridge disconnecting or crashing